Live in prod · ML-DSA-65 Patent Pending

 “Why isn’t the network getting smarter?
 Why is my edge traffic slow?”

-FEDERATION shares structural learning across tenants (gradients only, never content).
-MESH replicates the corpus to every edge PoP so Singapore traffic doesn’t round-trip to Virginia.
+FEDERATION shares learning across tenants using gradients only, never the actual content.
+MESH copies your data to every edge location, so traffic from Singapore doesn’t have to round-trip all the way to Virginia.

 How the tiers map